buildit/gravity-metalsmith-seed/docs/getting-started.md

 </code></pre>

 There's one final method for content which is to store it in another file.
 Take a look at the existing `pages/index.html` to see how that is achieved with the `blocks` frontmatter.
+It uses an external file in the `content/` folder and renders that file into the `main` block (which is a part of the Basic Page layout you specified in your frontmatter).

 ### Adding a page to the navigation